Simple past tense: irregular verbs

 1. Some common verbs have an irregular form in the onvoltooid verleden tijd.

-Infinitief (Infinitive)Verleden tijd (Past tense)Infinitief (Infinitive)Verleden tijd (Past tense)
+Infinitief (infinitive)Verleden tijd (past tense)Infinitief (infinitive)Verleden tijd (past tense)

-gaan (to go)ging, gingenbrengen (to bring)bracht, brachten
+gaan (to go)ging, gingen (went, went)brengen (to bring)bracht, brachten (brought, brought)

-zien (to see)zag, zagenkopen (to buy)kocht, kochten
+zien (to see)zag, zagen (saw, saw)kopen (to buy)kocht, kochten (bought, bought)

-vragen (to ask)vroeg, vroegenstaan (to stand)stond, stonden
+vragen (to ask)vroeg, vroegen (asked, asked)staan (to stand)stond, stonden (stood, stood)

 Exercise 1: Multiple choice